Joe Naufahu: Rugby

 He played in the Super 12 Under 23 tournament for the Canterbury Crusaders in 2001.

 He moved to the United Kingdom in 2002 and had a brief spell with Leicester Tigers starting 2 matches and making 3 appearances from the bench.
 From there, he signed for the Glasgow Warriors in December 2002.
 He worked with the then Glasgow coach Kiwi Searancke coming through the age grades in New Zealand.
 He was immediately put in the first team.
 He marked his Glasgow debut by scoring a try against rivals Edinburgh on Boxing Day 2002 at Hughenden Stadium in a 10-10 draw.
 He also scored a try in the return fixture in Edinburgh and Glasgow ultimately won the match 45-33.
 In season 2003-04, Naufahu suffered from a knee injury.
 In his rehabilitation, he played for amateur side Stirling County.

 The knee injury eventually caused Naufahu to quit professional rugby but he continued playing for amateur side Glasgow Hutchesons Aloysians in 2004-05.
 However, the injury eventually prevented him playing at an amateur level and he moved to become a coach at Glasgow Hutchesons Aloysians.

 Acting

 After some smaller roles, and one of the lead roles in the 2005 TV series The Market, Naufahu secured a recurring role in the sixth season of the fantasy TV series Game of Thrones in 2016 as Khal Moro.

+He plays Reuben on the Acorn TV series My Life is Murder starting in season 2.

 He played Mils Muliaina in the Rugby Union movie The Kick (2014), a biography of All Black Stephen Donald who kicked New Zealand's winning penalty in the 2011 Rugby World Cup.